n00b69/woa-alphaplus/README.md

 > [!Important]
-> There is currently no UEFI image available for the LG G8.
-You can fully install Windows and the drivers, however it is not yet actually possible to boot to Windows.
+> I am unable to find a mass storage image for LG G8 (alphaplus), meaning it is currently not possible to use mass storage mode using this guide.
+Please provide me with this image, if you happen to have one.

 <img align="right" src="https://github.com/n00b69/woa-alphaplus/blob/main/alphaplus.png" width="350" alt="Windows 11 running on alphaplus">